gukenji/humidity-reader/README.md

 - The backend (FastAPI + PostgreSQL) stores the data and exposes an API.
 - The frontend (Vue + Vite) displays the latest moisture readings and auto-refreshes.
 - The system activates the **water pump** if the moisture is below a certain threshold.
-- After irrigation, the ESP32 goes into **deep sleep mode for 10 minutes** to save power.
+- After irrigation, the ESP32 goes into **deep sleep mode** for a configurable period to save power.

+## 💧 Plant-Specific Configuration

+- In the **frontend**, each plant's **moisture threshold** (the minimum moisture level required to activate the relay) and the **check interval** (how often the system checks moisture levels) can be set individually.
+- The settings are saved for each plant, and the system will automatically adjust its watering actions based on those settings.
+- The **check interval** can now be dynamically set through the web interface, so the time the system waits before checking the moisture level again is customizable per plant.
+- Similarly, each plant's **moisture threshold** can be set individually to determine when irrigation should begin.

 ## 🔌 Arduino Code Summary